kyrers/CTE-Solutions/README.md

 This will total, 3 contributions (adding to the one that is made when we begin the challenge on CTE).
 There are three things we need to pay attention while executing the two contributions:
 - Time units are parsed to seconds, so we need to prepare the overflow taking that into account;
+- Ether units are handled in wei, so if we send ETH to the contract the actual `queue.length` will be `x ETH * 10**18`.
+So we need to send wei, not ether as the `msg.value`;
 - `queue.push` increments the `queue.length` before actually inserting the contribution.
 We've determined that the `queue.length` will be manipulated by the line `contribution.amount = msg.value`.
 This means that if we want to keep an accurate `queue.length` value, we need to be wary of the `msg.value` we send with each `upsert` call.
-We know that before our first `upsert` call the `queue.length` is 1, because on contribution was made when we begun the challenge.
-Since ether units are handled in wei, we need to send 1 wei in the first contribution because, even though the line `contribution.amount = msg.value` will mantain the `queue.length` at 1 (when it's actually 2, since this is the second contribution made), the line `queue.push(contribution)` will increment it by 1, which will give us the correct `queue.length` of 2.
+We know that before our first `upsert` call the `queue.length` is 1, because one contribution was made when we begun the challenge.
+However, we need to send 1 wei in the first contribution because, even though the line `contribution.amount = msg.value` will mantain the `queue.length` at 1 (when it's actually 2, since this is the second contribution made), the line `queue.push(contribution)` will increment it by 1, which will give us the correct `queue.length` of 2.
 We follow the same logic for the second `upsert` call and send 2 wei, since 2 + 1 = 3, which by then will be the correct `queue.length`.

 At first glance, we may assume that, after these steps, calling `withdraw(2)` would drain the contract.
 However, this transaction would fail.
 Since `queue.push` increments the `queue.length` before actually pushing the contribution, `contribution.amount = msg.value` will be incremented too.
 Visualize it this way: